heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

    declared in the JWT issuer's configuration response.
 4. Using the appropiate issuer key, the Authorization Server verifies the signature of the JWT Bearer Token.
-5. The Authorization Server then responds to the workload with an access token suitable for use with the Resource Server.
+5. The Authorization Server then responds to the workload with an Access Token suitable for use with the Resource Server.
-6. The Workload then authenticates with the Resource Server using the access token.
+6. The Workload then authenticates with the Resource Server using the Access Token.

 As we can see, the headless JWT authentication pattern closely follows that of OIDC, but without the initial authentication by a user.